Charlotte Workers’ Compensation Lawyer

 Construction Site Accidents

 Prosecution of construction site accidents can be tricky.
 Because employees choose to endure the inherent risks on-site daily, they are aware of the nature of the job choice.
-Serious injuries and even wrongful death occurs more than in other trades, but an experienced attorney will investigate the accident to determine and demonstrate that it resulted specifically from negligence or unsafe conditions above and beyond the inherent risks of the job.
+Serious injuries and even wrongful death occur more than in other trades, but an experienced attorney will investigate the accident to determine and demonstrate that it resulted specifically from negligence or unsafe conditions above and beyond the inherent risks of the job.